The houses

 Planets in the ninth house

-Jupiter is at home here — the perpetual student and occasional preacher, for whom opportunity reliably lives at a distance: the job abroad, the mentor in another field, the idea from outside the discipline.
+Jupiter in the ninth can describe the perpetual student and occasional preacher, for whom opportunity reliably lives at a distance: the job abroad, the mentor in another field, the idea from outside the discipline.
 The Sun routes identity through the quest itself — expat, professor, pilgrim, sometimes all three in sequence.
 Mercury makes a translator in every sense, collecting languages the way others collect souvenirs.
 Saturn tests each belief for years before granting it tenure — slow faith, but faith that holds weight.
 The Moon here gets homesick for places it hasn’t been yet, and often finds its emotional footing farthest from where it started.

 An empty ninth house doesn’t ground you.
 The cusp ruler runs the travel desk, and the big questions get asked either way — usually around the same birthdays as everyone else’s.